A Choice Not an Echo: 1964 Republican primaries

 Phyllis Schlafly's A Choice Not an Echo was a key factor in Barry Goldwater's securing of the 1964 Republican nomination.
 In preceding months, Goldwater was close to winning the nomination, but needed to win a major primary in order to do so.
 The California primary, therefore, was key if Goldwater were to win the Republican nomination.
 The liberal New York governor Nelson Rockefeller opposed Goldwater in the California primary, which was a very close race.
-Conservative lobbyists and volunteers traveled to various precincts and handed out more than fifty thousand copies of A Choice Not an Echo.
+Conservative lobbyists and volunteers traveled to various precincts and handed out copies of A Choice Not an Echo.
 Schlafly's book was evidently very influential: later studies showed that Goldwater had secured narrow victories in many of these precincts.
 Goldwater won the California primary, and got the Republican presidential nomination.
-Schlafly's influence through A Choice Not an Echo extends even past this, as the nomination for Goldwater spurred Reagan to make his "A Time for Choosing" speech, and eventually run for governor of California, and later the presidency.